Guess The Airline - June 2006

 First of all, remember one thing: this ad was on a local Atlanta publication and the wording makes it seem as if Atlanta was a DESTINATION, not a hub.
 After all, the airline already flies to "New York, Chicago, Houston and Los Angeles."
 And its "(...nationality...) touch" comes in April 1981.
 A hub wouldn't use that kind of sentence.

 What else?
-It's all in the 747, and in its basic color scheme.
+It's all in the 747, and in its basic colour scheme.
 And furthermore, the very small blank wouldn't justify a very long airline name.
 So, a three-letter name would make more sense.

 Statistics